Support after adoption

 Many adopted people simply want information from their records, others wish to go further and actively search for their birth families.

-For further information and to talk to the Adoption Team, give us a call on 0300 300 8090 or email us at email@example.com.
+For further information and to talk to the Adoption Team or the Adoption Support Services Advisor (Nickie Phillips), give us a call on 0300 300 8090 or email us at firstname.lastname@example.org.